hassanshaikley/AOTB/Notes.md

   Dont ban hackers, put them in a server together

 Takeaway:
   I have random numbers without knowing the importance when re-reading the code.
+So use names.